-Graeme Cowan is one of Australia’s leading speakers and authors in the area of mental health at work and is a frequently sought-out expert opinion on the causes of workplace stress & stress management in the workplace, mental health awareness & managing change in the workplace.
+Graeme Cowan is one of Australia’s leading speakers and authors in the area of mental health at work and is a frequently sought-out expert opinion on the causes of workplace stress and stress management in the workplace, mental health awareness and managing change in the workplace.

 He has worked with elite level athletes, the armed forces and business professionals of all levels.

 Year after year mental health at work continues to be a massive challenge in the business environment and the changing economy brings a different set of hurdles each time.
 But one thing seems to remain constant: No matter the external economic conditions, managing health and wellbeing in the workplace greatly increases your performance and ultimately, your profitability.

 Graeme is obsessed with helping to create robust cultures that thrive.
 Best known for his award-winning BACK FROM THE BRINK book series and the report Best Practice in Managing Mental Health in the Workplace, he is also a Director of R U OK?
 Day and the creator of R U OK? at Work.

 Having spent most of his life as a senior executive for organisations like Johnson & Johnson, Pfizer, Morgan & Banks and AT Kearney, Graeme Cowan’s life hit a seemingly insurmountable roadblock in 2000, when he was diagnosed with severe depression.

 Five years and numerous hard setbacks and decisions later, Graeme emerged not only with the bestselling book BACK FROM THE BRINK to his name, but also with a new attitude towards the traditional ways that companies and individuals approach adversity.